pdimens/harpy/docs/readmapping.md

 ----

 ### BWA
+- ignores barcode information
+- might be preferred depending on experimental design
+- faster
+- no temporary files

-The BWA workflow is substantially simpler than the EMA workflow and maps all reads against the reference genome, no muss no fuss.
+The [BWA MEM](https://github.com/lh3/bwa) workflow is substantially simpler than the EMA workflow and maps all reads against the reference genome, no muss no fuss.
 Duplicates are marked at the end using [sambamba](https://lomereiter.github.io/sambamba/).

 ```mermaid
 graph LR